learnk8s/learnk8s.io/src/terraform-aws/content.md

 ]
 ```

-As you can see, the output includes the public IP address of each node.
+The output includes some information about each node of the cluster, including its public IP address.

-Remember the `~/.ssh/id_rsa` key that you ensured in the prerequisites?
-This key allows you to SSH into any of your nodes.

-For example, you can log in to the master node as follows:
+With this information, and your default OpenSSH private key, you can now SSH into any of your cluster nodes as follows:

 ```terminal|command=1|title=bash
 ssh -i ~/.ssh/id_rsa ubuntu@3.127.72.79
 ```

-> Please replace `3.127.72.79` with the actual public IP address of your master node.
+> Please replace `3.127.72.79` with the public IP address of one of your nodes.

-You should now be logged into the master node, which allows you to inspect your cluster in more detail, such as listing the currently running containers:
+You should now be logged into the node, where you can do interesting things, such as inspecting the running containers:

 ```terminal|command=1|title=bash
 sudo docker ps
 ```

-But for now, let's go back to the local machine:
+But for now, let's go back to your local machine:

 ```terminal|command=1|title=bash
 exit
 ```

-The Terraform kubeadm module allows you to level-up your cluster even more.
+_There's a way to further improve your cluster setup._

-### Using a dedicated VPC
+## Using a dedicated VPC

-By default, the Terraform kubeadm module creates the cluster in the [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) of your selected AWS region (in one of its default subnets).
+By default, the kubeadm module creates the cluster in the [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) of the configured AWS region.

-That means, the cluster coexists with other AWS resources that you might have in this VPC.
+That means, the cluster coexists with other AWS resources in this VPC.

-This is usually not a problem, but in general it's a good practice to separate resources that belong to unrelated applications into different VPCs.
+Often, this is not a problem, but in general, it's a good idea to separate unrelated applications into separate VPCs.

-The Terraform kubeadm module has you covered here as well as it allows you to create a dedicated VPC for your cluster.
+The Terraform kubeadm module allows you to create a dedicated VPC for your cluster on-the-fly.

-To do so, edit your Terraform configuration to look like this:
+To do so, edit your Terraform configuration as follows:

 ```hcl|highlight=5-8,13-14|title=main.tf
 provider "aws" {